 Advertise Lake Vacation Rentals

 Stockton Lake is a popular recreational reservoir covering 24,900 acres on the western edge of the scenic Missouri Ozarks.
-Though perhaps not as widely known as some of the other lakes in the state, Stockton Lake is still a great choice for vacationers and all those who want to have some fun on the water and in the great outdoors.
+Though perhaps not as widely known as some of the other lakes in the state, it's a great choice for vacationers and all those who want to have some fun on the water and in the great outdoors.
 Stockton Lake was constructed from 1963 to 1969, when the U.S. Army Corps of Engineers built Stockton Dam, blocking the Sac River and Little Sac River and creating this beautiful lake.
 Stockton Lake reached its normal operating elevation of 867 feet above sea level in December of 1971.
-The lake reaches across three Missouri counties: Cedar, Dade, and Polk.
+The lake includes a 298-mile shoreline and crosses three Missouri counties: Cedar, Dade, and Polk.

 Stockton Lake was built to provide hydroelectric power and flood control to this area of southwestern Missouri.
-In 1998 the lake became an additional source of drinking water for the City of Springfield, about 50 miles southeast of Stockton.
-However, Stockton Lake may be best known for its wide range of recreational activities: fishing, boating, water sports, swimming, sailing, horseback riding, wildlife viewing, and hunting to name a few.
-Anglers flock to Stockton Lake for catches of black bass, white bass, largemouth bass, smallmouth bass, walleye, catfish, crappie, and bluegill.
+In 1998 the lake became an additional source of drinking water for the City of Springfield, about 50 miles southeast.
+It is best known for its wide range of recreational activities: fishing, boating, water sports, swimming, sailing, horseback riding, wildlife viewing, and hunting - to name a few.
+Anglers flock to Stockton Lake for catches of crappie, black bass, white bass, largemouth bass, smallmouth bass, walleye, catfish, and bluegill.
 The lake is known to be especially good for walleye fishing.

-Even if you're not an avid fisherman, Stockton Lake offers many ways to enjoy its expansive waters.
+Even if you're not an avid angler, there are many ways to enjoy its expansive waters.
 Take a relaxing boat ride to explore the lake's numerous coves.
-Or, if you prefer something more fast-paced, you can go water skiing, windsurfing, or jet skiing.
+If you prefer a faster pace, you can go water skiing, windsurfing, or jet skiing.
 Scuba diving is also a popular lake activity with visibility up to 25 feet, depending on the time of year.
 And if you like sailing, you'll love Stockton Lake.
-Known as the best sailing lakes in Missouri, Stockton Lake's windy expanse provides great sailing conditions.
-Even if you've never tried sailing before, you can learn how by taking private sailing lessons at the lake.
+Known as one of the best sailing lakes in Missouri, its windy expanse provides great sailing conditions.
+If you've never tried sailing before, you can book private sailing lessons.

-Stockton Lake and the nearby towns have some interesting yearly events.
-The Stockton Yacht Club holds a variety of sailing races on Stockton Lake.
+Stockton Lake and nearby towns host some interesting yearly events.
+The Stockton Yacht Club hosts a variety of sailing races.
 Other unique and fun events in the area include a bluegrass festival and the Black Walnut Festival.
-Those who enjoy observing birds and wildlife will have fun during the Eagles Day event held every January.
-This event is a great chance to spot the fascinating and majestic bald eagle.
+Birders and wildlife lovers will enjoy the Eagles Day event in January - with a great chance to spot the fascinating and majestic bald eagle.

 At Stockton Lake, the opportunities for having fun are endless.
-No matter what your motivation to visit the lake - whether you enjoy fishing, camping, sailing, water skiing, or scuba diving - you're sure to make great memories at Stockton Lake.
+If you enjoy fishing, camping, sailing, water skiing, or scuba diving, you're sure to make great memories at Stockton Lake.

 Please LINK to this web page by using this HTML code: